roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 <span class="comment"># drops the element at offset 1 ("Lee") and returns ["Sam", "Ari"]</span>
 </samp></pre>

-Another way is to use `List.keepIf`, which passes each of the list's elements to the given function, and then keeps them only if that function returns `true`.
+Another way is to use `List.keepIf`, which passes each of the list's elements to the given function, and then keeps them only if that function returns `Bool.true`.

 <pre><samp>List.keepIf [<span class="number">1</span>, <span class="number">2</span>, <span class="number">3</span>, <span class="number">4</span>, <span class="number">5</span>] Num.isEven
 <span class="comment"># returns [2, 4]</span>